-This class was developed to teach students ways to install Oracle 8i, Oracle 9i and Oracle 10g, 11g or 12c on Windows platform, as specific examples.
-Oracle11g and 12c can be downloaded from Oracle Technology Network (http://otn.oracle.com) and can be installed as personal, standard or enterprise edition.
+This class was developed to teach students ways to install Oracle 8i, Oracle 9i and Oracle 10g, 11g, 12c or 18c on Windows platform, as specific examples.
+Oracle11g, 12c or 18c can be downloaded from Oracle Technology Network (http://otn.oracle.com) and can be installed as personal, standard or enterprise edition.
 All three editions will work for the purpose of this course even though there might be slight difference.
 Please also note the description may not be exactly the same due to constant software update.